-Before calling Aspen her home, Ann grew up in southern Illinois and then Chicago where she spent several years at the University of Chicago Lab School and then New Trier High School.
-In 1971, after earning a Bachelor of Science in Mathematics from Wells College in Aurora, NY, Ann relocated to Aspen and spent three years waitressing, hiking, learning to ski, and just being outdoors.
-Her love of the environment and the outdoors inspired her to return to school to pursue an advanced degree in landscape architecture.
-In 1979, she graduated with a Master of Landscape Architecture from Utah State University.
+I grew up in southern Illinois and then Chicago where, as a grade school student, I attended the University of Chicago Lab School.
+After several moves, I graduated from New Trier High School in Winnetka IL.
+In 1971, after earning a Bachelor of Science in Mathematics from Wells College in Aurora, NY, I moved to Aspen and spent three years waitressing, hiking, singing in bars, learning to ski, and just being outdoors.
+My love of the environment and the outdoors inspired me to pursue an advanced degree in landscape architecture, graduating in 1979 with a Masters from Utah State University.

-Ann began her career in Boston and worked on both coasts before co-founding Civitas, one of Colorado’s most respected landscape architecture and planning firms in 1984.
-After 20 years at Civitas, Ann became Campus Landscape Architect at the University of Colorado at Boulder.
+I worked on both coasts before moving to Colorado in 1984 and co-founding Civitas, one of the state’s most respected landscape architecture and planning firms.
+After 20 years at Civitas, I made a change and was hired as Campus Landscape Architect at the University of Colorado at Boulder.

-In 2006, she returned to Aspen and founded the landscape architecture firm, wjmdesign.
+But Aspen was calling me, and in 2006, I moved here and founded the landscape architecture firm, wjmdesign.

-She served the citizens of Aspen as a member on Aspen’s Historic Preservation Commission.
-Ann Mullins was elected to the Aspen City Council in 2013 and has served for the past 6 years.
+I began my public service as a member on Aspen’s Historic Preservation Commission and was then elected to the Aspen City Council in 2013, where I have served for the past six years.

-Ann has two sons, Matt Johnson, who currently lives with his wife in London, and Will Johnson, her beloved son who sadly passed away in 2015.
+I have two sons, Matt Johnson, who currently lives with his wife in London, and Will Johnson, who sadly passed away in 2015.

 As a longtime resident of Aspen, I understand the importance of managing growth.
 As a landscape architect, I know how critical it is that we address environmental issues.
 As a business owner for 35 years, in a business that connected people to their community and the community to the environment, I know how to get things done.
 I serve on City Council because I know that is how I can make a difference.